-Join Tom Green for an in-depth discussion in this video Challenge: Create HTML5 video using the JW Player, part of Up and Running with HTML5 Video.
+Join Tom Green for an in-depth discussion in this video Challenge: Create HTML5 video using the JW Player, part of Learning HTML5 Video.

 In this challenge we're going to go into the wilds of northern Ontario and use the…JW Player to get our video to play in an HTML5 page.…So your objectives here are quite simple.
 We're going to use the JW Player to play…an mp4 video.
 You're going to obtain the player code…from JW Player and add it to an HTML document and preview your result in Chrome.…This challenge should take you really no more than ten minutes.…In fact, you might want to put a watch on your desk and see if you can get it done…in under ten minutes.
 So let's get started.…

 - Understanding web video delivery challenges

 - Understanding video containers or codecs

 - Exploring bitrate

 Skill Level Beginner

 Creating Video Bumpers with HTML5with Joseph Lowery31m 36s Intermediate